gbdk-2020/gbdk-2020/docs/pages/docs_index.md

 # Introduction
 Welcome to GBDK-2020!
 The best thing to do is head over to the @ref docs_getting_started "Getting Started" section to get up and running.

+If you are upgrading please check @ref docs_releases and @ref docs_migrating_versions

 # About the Documentation
 This documentation is partially based on material written by the original GBDK authors in 1999 and updated for GBDK-2020.
 The API docs are automatically generated from the C header files using Doxygen.